jrosebud/jrosebud.github.io/lesson03/slides/slides.md

 ##Nested Selectors

-If you write a CSS rule for a nested selector, you list the outer tag first, then the second tag - the nested tag/selector - next.
+If you write a CSS rule for a nested selector, you list the outer tag first, then the second tag (the nested tag or selector) next.
 Like this:

 ```
 blockquote p {